 The Public Resources Trailer Bill of 2022 requires that the Department prioritize the achievement of disadvantaged community benefits when implementing this program.
-For the purposes of this program, a disadvantaged community is defined as a community with a median household income less than 80 percent of the statewide average.
-This may include protection of community air quality, improved drinking water supplies, and creation of recreational spaces and community-agriculture buffer zones.
+For the purposes of this program, a disadvantaged community is defined as a) a community with a median household income less than 80 percent of the statewide average, or b) a community where the lands are under the control of a federally recognized Tribe.
+This may include providing access to nature, protection of community air quality, improved drinking water supplies, and creation of recreational spaces and community-agriculture buffer zones.